dalekennethsteve/CodeFD/README.txt

-Welcome to Simulation of fluid of flow analysis with Lattice Boltzmann method using Python
+Welcome to Simulation of fluid flow analysis with Lattice Boltzmann method using Python